shridhar-benni/Python/Errors/README.md

-# Python
+# Errors
-This repo contains new findings I came trough in Python and my work in Python
+This folder contains the interesting errors I encountered in Python programming.